CalebBell/thermo/docs/cubic_equations_of_state.rst

 The :obj:`__repr__ <thermo.eos.GCEOS.__repr__>` string is designed to show all the inputs to the object.

-We can check the volume solutions with the :obj:`raw_volumes <thermo.eos.GCEOS.raw_volumes>` attribute:
+We can check the volumes:

->>> eos.raw_volumes
+>>> eos.V_l, eos.V_g
-(0.0001560731847856, 0.002141876816741, 0.000919295474982)
+(0.000156073184, 0.0021418768167)

-At this point there are three real volume, so there is a liquid-like and a vapor-like solution available.
+There is a liquid-like and a vapor-like solution available.
 The :obj:`phase <thermo.eos.GCEOS.phase>` attribute will have the value of 'l/g' in this state; otherwise it will be 'l' or 'g'.

 >>> eos.phase
 'l/g'